GENERAL ART/ PK-2 grade:

 Intermediate students are playing scales and working on Bonaparte’s Retreat, a folk song arranged by Mark O’Connor and Mexican dance, Firoliralera.
 The Theme of the Beethoven’s 5th Symphony is in our plans.
 In addition to the Fillmore spring concert, intermediate students will have some additional performing opportunities, one of which is DCPS Music Festival at the Kennedy Center in April.

-K – Shapes, Layers, and Digital Block Prints: Kindergarten students are using iMac’s and learning Photoshop as they explore black & white shapes, positive & negative space, colors, and keyboard commands.
+K – Shapes, Layers, Elements of art and Digital Block Prints: Kindergarten students are using iMac’s and learning Photoshop as they explore black & white shapes, positive & negative space, colors, and keyboard commands.
 Photoshop tools used are the brush, eraser, lasso, color picker, layer panel, and history panel.
+Learning HOW to use a mouse is BIG this year because most of the K students have been using touch screen technology.

 2 – Digital Block Prints: Students are learning to explore black & white shapes, positive & negative space, and keyboard commands using iMac’s, Photoshop, the lasso & brush and command i.
 Students are creating original and some interpretive block prints.